Permits restaurant owners to allow dogs in restaurants.

 Should NH pass stronger animal protection laws?

 An animal cruelty "costs of care" bill will almost certainly be on the docket for 2019, with inside sources indicating the bill will propose the creation of a state-level "costs of care" fund administered by the Department of Agriculture, Markets, and Food.
+Sen. Jeb Bradley has made several proposals for 2019 related to the regulation of pet vendors and other animal rights issues.

 CONTACT ELECTED OFFICIALS »